Angel: Parodied when Angel drags Lorne kicking and screaming to Pylea. Learns nothing, accomplishes nothing, goes back home. The end.

 Oddly enough, throughout the first and second seasons of the new Battlestar Galactica, numerous characters did go back home.
 Most notable case was Kara Thrace who literally returned to her (mostly undamaged) flat in Delphi.

-Breaking Bad: Walter White is forced to go into hiding after his family leaves him and the cop are after him for being a drug kingpin.
+Breaking Bad: Walter White is forced to go into hiding after his family leaves him and the police are after him for being a drug kingpin.

 In the old series, where the Doctor couldn't reliably control the TARDIS, most of his companions couldn't go home until it randomly ended up back in their home place and time again.
 Most of them didn't mind so much, but there were a couple of plot arcs in which the Doctor was actively trying to get a character home, invariably without success; variations included "exactly the right place, but three centuries early" ("The Visitation"), "exactly the right time, but several light-years away" ("Four to Doomsday"), "the right place and the right time, but due to a technical fault we're all only an inch tall" ("Planet of Giants"), and "the right place and time, but the wrong universe" ("Full Circle"), not to mention the ever-popular "despite the Doctor's confidence that he's succeeded at last, both the wrong place and the wrong time" ("The Reign of Terror", passim).